Fortress-Blast/Fortress-Blast/README.md

 Known bugs (v0.3)
 -----------------

+- Admin flag is hardcoded and thus impossible to use without editing the source code.
 - Player can use Blast while using Time Travel.
 - Powerups can randomly spawn duplicates on resource-intensive community servers, a failsafe is needed.
 - Powerups dropped by players do not disappear after a certain amount of time.